 The resulting song, in any case, is quite beautiful musically; with finger-picking guitar featured prominently throughout, along with some very nice, harmonic Beatle vocals.
 The song’s lyrics offer simplicity and innocence while praising nature’s beauty: “..The sun is up, the sky is blue, it’s beautiful, and so are you…”.
 Lennon is said to have considered it one of his favorite Beatles songs, and his son Julian has also named it his favorite.

-In the time period leading up to and including the Beatles’ trip to India – 1967-1968 — there had already been, and would continue to be, significant change in both the Beatles’ musical growth and the cultural milieu of that time.
-The Beatles by then were nearly four years removed from the hysteria of “Beatlemania” in 1964.
-They had produced more mature and complex music by then, adding the album Rubber Soul in December 1965 followed by Revolver in 1966.
-Beatles music gained more global reach in the sum- mer of 1967, when they were featured in the first live, satellite-fed, global TV broadcast singing “All You Need is Love.”
+In the time period leading up to and including the Beatles’ trip to India – 1967-1968 — there had already been, and would continue to be, significant change in both the Beatles’ musical growth as well as the social and political setting of those times.
+The Beatles by then were nearly four years removed from the hysteria of the earlier “Beatlemania” that had prevailed in 1963-1964.
+They had also produced by then more complex and interesting music, adding the album Rubber Soul in December 1965 followed by Revolver in 1966.
+The Beatles’ music gained global reach in the sum- mer of 1967, after they were featured in the first live, satellite-fed, global TV broadcast singing “All You Need is Love.”
 And just as the “summer of love” was taking form in San Francisco in 1967 – ushering in the hippie-counterculture movement — the Beatles produced a highly innovative new album, Sgt.
 Pepper’s Lonely Hearts Club Band, released in June 1967.
 That same month, the first live, satellite-enabled global television link occurred when the BBC in London featured the Beatles and others in a June 25th studio performance of the song “All You Need Is Love.”
 The BBC’s production, which included a longer two-hour show linking 26 nations entitled Our World, had the largest television audience ever up to that point – some 350 to 400 million people.
 The most famous segment, however, starred the Beatles plus a 13-piece orchestra performing “All You Need Is Love,” a song written by John Lennon.
 During the live telecast from the Beatles’ Abbey Road studios, other notable U.K. musicians, including the Rolling Stones’ Mick Jagger and Keith Richards, Eric Clapton, Marianne Faithfull, Keith Moon, Graham Nash, and others joined the Beatles, some singing along.
 “All You Need is Love” was so well-received that the Beatles released it as a single in the U.K. in early July, rising to No. 1 on the U.K. charts and remaining there for three weeks.
 In the U.S., the song hit No.1 on the Billboard charts August 19th.
 The Beatles and their music were then at a peak globally; they were a group attuned to their times, changing music and culture as they went.

 The Beatles & India